sguttula/CSNS/README.md

 ## Test Drive

 You can test drive CSNS at http://cs3.calstatela.edu:4046/csns2/.
-Please contact Chengyu Sun at csun@calstatela.edu to request an account.
+Please contact me at sguttul@calstatela.edu to request an account.

+Sudarshan Guttula